ACADEMICS

 A mentor is a faculty member who provides academic counsel, support and encouragement to the student as she works toward reaching her maximum potential.
 The academic mentor works closely with the student’s therapist on a treatment team providing a holistic and efficient overall process.

 In addition to treatment team meetings, the entire faculty meets every week to review the academic and social progress of each student and to plan ways to work together in order to guide all students toward success.
-Detailed comments from teachers or mentors are provided in a written monthly update to assist parents in understanding their daughters’ academic progress.
+Detailed comments from teachers or mentors are provided in a written update to assist parents in understanding their students’ academic progress.

 Academics at a Glance

-- Individually focused
+• Individually focused

-- Teacher/student ratio of 1:12
+• Teacher/student ratio of 1:12

-- Math class teacher/student ratio of 1:8
+• Math class teacher/student ratio of 1:8

-- Accredited by AdvancedED
+• Accredited by Cognia

-- One-on-one tutoring
+• One-on-one tutoring

-- College preparatory curriculum
+• College preparatory curriculum

-- Year-round course offerings
+• Year-round course offerings

-- College counseling
+• College counseling

-- AP courses
+• AP courses

 Frequently Asked Questions